Analyzing a binary neutron star signal#

 In particular, we require the source-frame component masses and the tidal deformabilities, which are named mass_1_source, mass_2_source, lambda_1, lambda_2.

-There are various ways to then store the posterior samples:
+There are various ways to then store the posterior samples to feed to jester:

 As